Tabitha001/Tabitha001/README.md

 - 🧹 Collect, clean, and analyze data to uncover trends and patterns
 - 💡 Help individuals and organizations make informed, data-driven decisions

-I also have **Beginner SQL skills** and enjoy learning through hands-on projects that strengthen my analytical thinking.
+I also have **growing SQL skills** and enjoy learning through hands-on projects that strengthen my analytical thinking.

 As a lifelong learner, I love simplifying complex data concepts into clear, practical outcomes that others can understand and apply.